odaymahamid2211/WordpressOnGKE/README.md

-# WordpressOnGKE
+# deploy Wordpress on GKE
-## for Run
+## Run

-1. Initialize the terraform by executing:
+Initialize the terraform by executing:

     Terraform init

-2. See what will build by executing:
+See what will build by executing:

     Terraform plan

-3. Apply the config by executing:
+Apply the config by executing:

     Terraform apply

+## Task steps